Overview

 Warehouse Construction is delivered as part of the full general-contracting sequence.
 The scope below reflects what owners usually need when this work is planned to support the entire property rather than a disconnected trade package.

-• High-clear shell planning tied to dock layout, circulation, and expansion logic.
-This is tied directly to truck flow so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+- High-clear shell planning tied to dock layout, truck court geometry, and expansion logic on Hays County limestone sites where cut and fill decisions affect yard elevation and drainage performance.
+This is tied directly to truck flow and dock performance matched to regional I-35 freight operator requirements so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-• Trailer and truck access organized around yard geometry and municipal access constraints.
-This is tied directly to dock performance so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+- Trailer and truck access organized around yard geometry, I-35 frontage road constraints, Hwy 80 and RR-12 intersections, and Hays County municipal access permit requirements.
+This is tied directly to durable shell systems that perform under Central Texas heat, spring hail, and summer storm exposure so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-• Slab, foundations, and enclosure systems matched to warehouse loading and durability goals.
-This is tied directly to durable shell systems so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+- Slab, foundations, and enclosure systems matched to warehouse loading and durability goals — with engineered subgrade specifications for limestone and caliche bearing conditions.
+This is tied directly to fast occupancy tied to leasing commitments or operational start dates at Logistics Park 35 so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-• Dock packages, levelers, canopies, and equipment support integrated into the build sequence.
-This is tied directly to fast occupancy so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+- Dock packages, levelers, canopies, and equipment support integrated into the build sequence so hardware is in place at turnover rather than on a separate purchase order that arrives late.
+This is tied directly to clean TCEQ and Hays County closeout documentation supporting lender and tenant requirements so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-• Fire protection, lighting, and power planning coordinated with rack and operating assumptions.
-This is tied directly to truck flow so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+- Fire protection, lighting, and power planning coordinated with rack system assumptions, pallet storage layouts, and the operating requirements of regional freight and e-commerce fulfillment tenants active along I-35.
+This is tied directly to truck flow and dock performance matched to regional I-35 freight operator requirements so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-• Exterior paving, striping, and stormwater packages tied directly to occupancy readiness.
-This is tied directly to dock performance so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+- Exterior paving, striping, and stormwater packages tied directly to occupancy readiness — including TCEQ industrial permit compliance and Edwards Aquifer Recharge Zone detention requirements.
+This is tied directly to durable shell systems that perform under Central Texas heat, spring hail, and summer storm exposure so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-• Flexible office and support-space build-outs sequenced without slowing shell turnover.
-This is tied directly to durable shell systems so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+- Flexible office and support-space build-outs sequenced without slowing shell turnover, allowing owner occupancy of warehouse space while administrative areas are completed.
+This is tied directly to fast occupancy tied to leasing commitments or operational start dates at Logistics Park 35 so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-• Closeout planning built around inspections, startup items, and tenant or owner-use requirements.
-This is tied directly to fast occupancy so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+- Closeout planning built around Hays County and City of San Marcos inspections, startup items, and tenant or owner-use requirements including dock commissioning and fire system acceptance testing.
+This is tied directly to clean TCEQ and Hays County closeout documentation supporting lender and tenant requirements so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

 Process